How many “friends” do you need to make a living?

 1 – Person who has been thinking about your service.
 She won’t see your next 9 posts, by the way—unless you get her on your email list.

 That list is an over-dramatization, of course: it’s a guess.
 But here’s the kicker: it’s just as likely to be true as false.
 Go ahead: hover over the ‘like’ button on your last post, and track who’s paying attention.

 OK, what about ads?

 Following the Informed/Aware/Oblivious model, our sales and marketing priority should be:

-Lookalike audience of people on your mailing list – maaaaaaaybe someone who also likes Garth Brooks music, long walks on the beach, the CrossFit Games and Vampire romance might also like your service and be ready to sign up.
+-Lookalike audience of people on your mailing list – maybe someone who also likes Garth Brooks music, long walks on the beach, the CrossFit Games and vampire romance might also like your service and be ready to sign up.
 But again, you have other priorities.

 Most CrossFit gym owners don’t actually need leads.
 What they need is conversions: to move the people on their email list toward a consultation or intake meeting or NSI.
 Of course, it’s a lot easier to run an ad and get 400 more followers on your FB page than to actually convert any of them, so that’s what many marketing companies sell.
 Unfortunately, it’s really easy to convince us that “likes = $” because we really want to believe it.

 Is it possible to entice a cold lead into your gym for a free trial?
 Yes, it is—at least, it’s possible to get someone from your “aware” audience into the gym for something.

 Companies selling a six-week challenge have proven successful by putting a novel fitness “challenge” in front of thousands of colder leads in different markets.
 People signing up for the challenge are “aware” that they need exercise, and are enticed by novelty.
 But most haven’t previously indicated interest in CrossFit.
 And the marketing plan doesn’t attract warm leads: it simply fires a lot of bullets until someone gets hit.